Lights! Cameras! Artwork!

 “The theaters received a small credit on the next batch of posters if they returned the current ones, but often they just threw them out,” Cleveland says.
 “Then if they did keep them they stored them in a basement that sometimes got flooded and moldy.
 That’s what makes many of them rare.
 I still look every day for new posters.
 It’s a lifelong thing for me.
 This exhibition is a landmark event for the art form, which has not been granted the respect of a stand-alone show.
 Film posters have always been mixed with costumes, scripts, props, and other ephemera in previous exhibitions about movies.
 Most film buffs think all the art is on the screen, but I believe the best posters can represent the soul of the movie itself – and communicate volumes about the essence of the film.”

-Even a film still from a movie has been altered in way to fit the criteria of a posters “job description.”
-It has to grab the public’s attention, tell a story, depict a foreign world, promote the movies stars, and of course sell tickets – all in a single poster.
+Even a film still from a movie has been altered in a way to fit the criteria of a posters “job description.”
+It has to grab the public’s attention, tell a story, depict a foreign world, promote the movie’s stars, and of course, sell tickets – all in a single poster.
 Even with changing digital technology, today’s film posters do the same work the earliest ones, using paper and ink to connect a film to its audience.

 Movies are a worldwide phenomenon, so ‘Coming Soon’ includes posters from around the world, illustrating how other cultures view the United States film industry.
 Posters in the exhibition come from Argentina, Australia, Belgium, Cuba, Czechoslovakia, Denmark, Egypt, France, Germany, Italy, Japan, Mexico, the Netherlands, Poland, Romania, Spain, and the United Kingdom.

-If you visit, check norton.org for more information on this exhibit and other programs at the museum.
+Check norton.org for more information on other exhibits and other programs at the museum.